twr14152/c_cpp_scratchpad/README.md

 # c_scratchpad

-This is a repository I'm using to learn C
+This is a repository I'm using to learn C.

+Books used.
+- The C Programming Language
+- Introduction to C & GUI

 C++ examples are in cpp_folder